Senior Scholars Research Program

 Senior Scholars projects are marked by intellectual engagement and coherence, and by educational soundness and continuity.

 The project must be composed and carried out under the supervision of a faculty advisor or advisors.
 The project does not have to be related to or part of the student’s major.

 The project can be a part of the major, with the consent of the department.

-Application forms and further information about the Senior Scholars Program are available in the Multidisciplinary Studies Center, Lattimore 203.
+Application forms and more information about the Senior Scholars Program are available in the Multidisciplinary Studies Center in Lattimore 203.
 Interested students must apply for the Senior Scholars program.
 Proposals are reviewed by the Senior Scholars Review Board, and must be submitted by April 1 of junior year.